 He decided to teach his students slowly and precisely in very small groups of 6 or 8, and had a long waiting list of people who want to study his art.

 Angier practiced and mastered the Yoshida arts for over 50 years and his knowledge of Aiki Jiu Jutsu arts is unparalleled in the West.

-In early October of 2014, Don Angier, Soke of Yoshida ha Shidare Yanagi ryu, passed away.
+In October 2014, Don Angier, Soke of Yoshida ha Shidare Yanagi ryu, passed away.
 In accordance with his wishes, Jeremy Breazeale succeeded him as headmaster of his art.